open-edge-insights/eii-messagebus/EII_Message_Bus_User_Guide.md

 import time
 import json
 import argparse
-import eis.msgbus as mb
+import eii.msgbus as mb
 ```

-The last line of the imports above is where we import the EIS Message Bus
+The last line of the imports above is where we import the EII Message Bus
 Python binding, which for sake of clarity will be referenced as `mb` in all
 of the code to follow.